elixir-europe/rdmkit/pages/contribute/tool_resource_update.md

     git branch -b newtool
     git checkout newtool
     ```
-- Open the excel file `rdm-toolkit/_data/tool_and_resource_list.xlsx` with excel or any other program that supports .xlsx files
+- Open the excel file in `rdm-toolkit/_data` named `tool_and_resource_list.xlsx` with excel or any other program that supports .xlsx files
 - Add or change the tool list.
 - Save.
 - Open terminal and stage your changes: